 - When a catheter is used to widen a narrowed heart valve opening, the procedure is called valvuloplasty.

 - The doctor will remove the catheters and the sheath.
 Your nurse will put pressure on the site to prevent bleeding.
 Sometimes a special closure device is used.

 What happens after cardiac catheterization?

 You will go to a recovery room for a few hours.
-During this time, you have to lie flat.
+During this time, you must lie flat.

-- Pressure will be applied to the puncture site to stop the bleeding.
+- Pressure will be applied to the puncture site to stop any bleeding.

 - You will be asked to keep your leg straight and will not be able to get out of bed.